Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Logged-in recipes can only be triggered by logged-in users, but anyone can trigger ‘Everyone’ recipes.

-Select a recipe type
+Select Everyone as the recipe type

 Each recipe in Uncanny Automator has two parts called Triggers and Actions.